junxian428/HTB_Certified_Junior_Cybersecurity_Associate/19. Security Monitoring & SIEM Fundamentals/3. SOC Definition & Fundamentals/README.md

 Cognitive SOCs aim to resolve these issues by incorporating learning systems that compensate for experience gaps in security decision-making.
 While the success rate of this approach may not be perfect in every instance, it is expected to improve over time.

 Reference: https://www.linkedin.com/pulse/evolution-security-operations-center-20-beyond-krishnan-jagannathan/

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 0 True or false?
+SOC 2.0 follows a proactive defense approach.

+  True